aakriti1613/Safety-App/README.md

-Here’s a well-structured and detailed **README.md** file for your app:

----

 # **Personal Safety App**

 A React Native-based mobile application designed to enhance personal safety by providing instant access to emergency features like real-time location sharing and safe navigation through an interactive map interface.
 The app aims to empower users with tools to quickly alert trusted contacts and navigate safely in emergency situations.